-I didn’t realize that I was still affected by it and in bondage until a lovely couple at my church was sharing during Sunday School about Messianic Jewish traditions they had observed in their recent stay in the Holy Land.
+I didn’t realize that I was still affected by my cult upbringing and still in bondage until a lovely couple at my church was sharing during Sunday School about Messianic Jewish traditions they had observed in their recent stay in the Holy Land.
 I was looking forward to hearing all about it.
 I love history and different cultures.

 They started talking about holy days on the Jewish calendar and how Christ was incorporated into the celebrations in Messianic churches today.
 Then came trigger words used when I was growing up.
 They were Biblical terms that had been used in different ways in my childhood.
 Suddenly, I was a little girl again.
-We had strict observances of Old Testament holy days, devoid of Jesus’ finished work on the cross, but filled with oppressive laws and a hard, hard God.
+We had strict observances of Old Testament holy days, although devoid of Jesus’ finished work on the cross, and filled with oppressive laws and a hard, hard God.
 I was overcome by the old familiar feelings of despair, anxiety, and alienation.
 The heavy chains of legalism constricted me and I couldn’t even breathe.
-I thought I was going to self-destruct.
-I raised my shaking hand and half screamed while choking out the words,”You all just don’t understand what this can do to you without Jesus!”
-I can’t remember what else I said, but I was embraced with gentleness and love and a whole room full of people prayed for me as I gradually stopped sobbing.
+I thought I was going to explode.
+I raised my shaking hand and half screamed while choking out the words,”You all just don’t understand what this can do to you if it is without Jesus!”
+I can’t remember what else I said, but I was embraced with gentleness and love and a whole room full of people stopped and prayed for me and I gradually stopped crying the ugly cry.

 After that, more triggers from certain events in my life appeared, which were always followed by panic and debilitating anxiety with tears.
 Months went by.
 Then a year.

 A dear friend loaned me Young Living’s Freedom Kit of essential oils three weeks before this Atlanta trip.
 I had unbelievably crazy dreams from the first night using them.
 I don’t usually dream, so this was surprising.
 They always had something to do with my childhood, yet I felt gradually more like an observer and not entangled in the dream.
-I began to have the sensation that I was an old, weathered building with paint flaking off.
+During the day, I began to have the sensation that I was an old, weathered building with paint flaking off.
 It felt like bad things falling off of me, but not hurting as they fell.
 I had one nightmare that I was falling asleep on the couch of my childhood home and a demon reached for me, but didn’t get me.

 On this Sunday, driving home from Atlanta, I felt really happy.
 I started the ascent of Mt.
 Eagle outside of Chattanooga.
-Still flipping through the channels, I stopped at a familiar song by Nickelback called “Photograph,” which I had heard a hundred times.
+Still flipping through the stations, I stopped at a familiar song by Nickelback called “Photograph,” which I had heard a hundred times.
+I started singing along.
 All of a sudden, something felt odd.
 I started to hear MY story in the song.
-What I heard over and over wasn’t exactly what the true words were.
-I heard and saw in my mind, my old house, walking out the front and out the back.
+What I heard over and over wasn’t exactly what the actual lyrics were.
+I heard and saw in my mind, my old house, and me walking out the front and out the back.
 Then looking for a photo of a “prison” I’d been searching for.
 “It’s time to say it, I have to say it, good-bye, good-bye.”

-From somewhere deep, deep inside me, I knew I could say good-bye to everything – to my prison I only thought I had left, yet had carried around with me for over 30 years.
+From somewhere deep, deep inside me, I knew I could say good-bye to everything – to the prison I only thought I had left, yet had carried around with me for over 30 years.
 I couldn’t stop crying.
 I cried up the mountain and down the other side.
 I cried until I couldn’t cry any more, and then I DID cry some more.
 I felt release from every cell in my body.

 I was free.
 It is a remarkable thing to be free for the first time in your life.